klahrich/chiefhustler/content/posts/Iknow.md

 ![Iknow](/images/iknow.png)

-The highlighted statement reminds me of someone who once told me: <div style="text-align:center; font-family:'Tahoma'; color:gray"> "I know that Jesus will come back"</div></br>
+The highlighted statement reminds sounds to me like: <div style="text-align:center; font-family:'Tahoma'; color:gray"> "I know that Jesus will come back"</div></br>

 I guess people like to use the word "know" to make their convictions sound like certainties.